eswong610/user-guide-docs/docs/schema.md

 ---

-By this point, you should be familiar with how to make a schema using Mongoose at this point and referencing different schemas to use for different relationships.
+By this point, you should be familiar with how to make a schema using Mongoose and referencing other schemas to use for different data relationships.